svgpp/svgpp/doc/sphinx/viewport.rst

     > marker_viewport_attributes;
   }

-Processing of this attributes must be :ref:`enabled <processed_attributes>` by programmer.
+Processing of this attributes must be :ref:`enabled <processed_attributes>` by the programmer.

 Order of viewport processing
 -------------------------------------